 These punch presses use a hydraulic cylinder rather than a flywheel to power the ram.
 And controlled by valve or feedback and valve.
-These valve-operated presses perform one stroke operation that means the ram will move up and down when commanded.
+These valve-operated presses perform one stroke operation which means the ram will move up and down when commanded.

 A controlled feedback system enhances the punching rate and provides higher control on the ram and, now the ram can function in a short window of stroke.

-Servo Drive turret Punch Press:
+Servo Drive Turret Punch Press: